PRInTS: Reward Modeling for Long-Horizon Information Seeking: Details of Experimental Setups

 \paragraph{Train Configurations.} We train \ours using Qwen3-4B with an alternating SFT-GRPO schedule over four cycles, where each cycle consists of one SFT epoch for summarization followed by one GRPO epoch for scoring, to jointly acquire both abilities.
+A single SFT epoch requires approximately 0.5 hours and a single GRPO epoch requires 3.5 hours, totaling 16 hours on a single node with 8x NVIDIA RTX 6000 Ada GPUs (48GB).
 For the SFT stage, we use a batch size of 128 and a learning rate of 1e-6.
 For the GRPO stage, we execute $N=4$ rollouts and use a batch size of 128 and a learning rate of 1e-6.
 Such alternating optimization allows the model to continuously refine its summarization ability while simultaneously improving its scoring accuracy on reasoning quality.
 This iterative schedule ensures both modules evolve synergistically, stabilizing training and preventing either skill from degrading over time.

 \paragraph{Data Annotations.} We construct our annotated data from 4,344 information-seeking questions, comprising 720 questions used to train information-seeking agents from the Alibaba group~\citep{Wu2025webdancer, Li2025websailor, Tao2025webshaper}, and 3,624 questions from the Miroverse-v0.1 dataset~\citep{miromind2024opendata}, a large-scale agent dataset covering multi-hop QA, web navigation, and scientific reasoning tasks.
 For the score annotation process, we execute $M=8$ rollouts per trajectory step to estimate the mean accuracy and information gain score.
 We discard steps that are either too easy ($m_t=1$) or too hard ($m_t=0$), resulting in 2,294 preference pairs used for training.